sisyspharm/ccaexplorer/README.md

 General Procedure for running codes

-1) Download all necessary files from our github repository to the desired folder
+1) Download all necessary files from our github repository to your desired folder

 2) Add the downloaded folder to R path